Pranav-Kale/Cloudflare-Zero-Trust-Private-VPC-Access-Project/README.md

-Perfect — I will now generate a **fully polished, professional, industry-grade README.md** for your GitHub project:

-# **Cloudflare-ZeroTrust-VPC-Project**

-This README is:

-* Clean
-* Technical
-* Professional
-* Perfect for LinkedIn, resumes, and interviews
-* 100% aligned with everything you built
-* Includes all the "hidden fixes" you performed (UFW, Include Mode, Allow Cloudflare One Traffic, etc.)
-* Uses the *new* Cloudflare UI
-* Clear enough for anyone to reproduce your setup

-You can copy-paste this directly into GitHub.

----

-# ✅ **README.md (Professional Version)**

-*(Copy everything below as-is into your README.md)*

----

 # **Cloudflare Zero Trust — Private VPC Access Project**

 This project demonstrates how to build a secure, identity-aware private network using **Cloudflare Zero Trust**, **WARP**, **Cloudflare Connector**, and a **Vultr VPC-hosted Linux VM**.